nroldanf/AdvancedPython/7_profiling.md

 ## dis

 Inspect the underlying bytecode that is running inside the stack-based CPython virtual machine.
 It help to understand why some styles of code are more faster than others.

+More lines of bytecode will execute more slowly.

 dis is a built-in module.